 A PS MUST support all three types of classifiers specified here.
 A CMTS MUST support both legacy and Extended Classifiers.
 A CMTS that supports DOCSIS 3.0 MUST support the IPv6 Classifier.
-An Application Manager MUST use only one classifier type per Gate-Set, and MUST continue to use that type for all subsequent Gate-Sets for that Gate.
+For IPv4 classification, an Application Manager MUST use either the legacy or the Extended classifier type per Gate-Set, and MUST continue to use that type for all subsequent Gate-Sets for that Gate.
+If both IPv4 and IPv6 based classification are required in a Gate-Set, an Application Manager MUST use the Extended Classifier for the IPv4 classification and logically the IPv6 Classifier for the IPv6 classification.